tokio-rs/website/content/docs/getting-started/simple-server.md

 [streaming]({{< relref "streaming.md" >}})?).

 - A **service**, which says how to produce a response given a request.
 A service is basically an asynchronous function.
+A service will contain the stateful bits of a server like configuration information or a pool of database connections.

 Each part can vary independently, so once you've implemented a protocol (like HTTP), you can pair it with a number different services.